EsmerMemmedli/restaurant-rating-eda/README.md

 - Low-rated restaurants generally receive few reviews, while high-rated restaurants span a wide range of review counts — popularity doesn't guarantee a high rating.
 - London, Orlando, and Rest of Hawaii top the list of cities by average rating, while the largest, most saturated markets (New Delhi, Gurgaon, Noida) show the lowest average ratings.
 - Votes (0.41) and Price range (0.40) show a similar, moderate correlation with rating — no single numeric factor dominates.

+## 🚀 How to Run the Project

+Clone the repository git clone https://github.com/EsmerMemmedli/restaurant-rating-eda.git

+Install required libraries pip install pandas seaborn matplotlib

+Open the Jupyter Notebook jupyter notebook

+Run all cells in the notebook.

+## 📚 Learning Outcomes

+Through this project, I learned:

+- Data cleaning and preprocessing
+- Exploratory Data Analysis (EDA)
+- Data visualization techniques
+- Extracting business insights from datasets
+- Working with real-world datasets using Python

 ## 💡 Overall Business Conclusion